cloudinary/cloudinary_sfcc_pagedesigner/README.md

 ## Setup ######################################################################

 ### Installing the video component
-You will have to install the Cloudinary page designer cartridges into your Salesforce Commerce Cloud/Demandware Sandbox:
+You will have to install the Cloudinary Page Designer cartridges into your Salesforce Commerce Cloud/Demandware Sandbox:

 * Clone this repository
 * There are two projects representing two cartridges:  module_pagedesigner_custom and bm_pagedesigner_custom